PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 }
 ```

-When you work on a complicated math algorithm like this,
-the best thing is often to type out every addition and multiplication.
-This makes it far easier to translate to another programming language,
-because you don't have to depend on a math library (there are exceptions of course, like determinants).
-There are some other reasons we will examine later in this post.

 The variable names are chosen to reflect [the original paper](https://github.com/PistonDevelopers/graphics/issues/625).
 One difference is that our algorithm uses a fixed "alpha" for performance reasons.